sshah100-clt/tensor_logic_implementation/README.md

-Tensor Logic: Empirical Validation

-This repository contains empirical implementations of the "Tensor Logic" framework proposed by Pedro Domingos (2025).
+This repository contains an implementation of the "Tensor Logic" framework proposed by Pedro Domingos (2025).
 The project validates the core premise that logical rules and Einstein summation (einsum) are mathematically equivalent operations.

 The code demonstrates how logical inference can be performed using tensor contraction, both in discrete symbolic space (using NumPy) and learnable embedding space (using PyTorch).